-Depending on your individual agreement and the needs of your case, a private investigator may ask you to cover any expenses associated with the case.
+Depending on your agreement and the needs of your case, a private investigator may ask you to cover any expenses associated with the case.
 Expenses associated with an investigation case may include supplies, court dues, postage, and communication charges (phone calls, text messages, etc.).

 If travel is involved during the case, most investigators will charge these expenses back to you.
-Depending on where the case leads, investigators may have to travel within the local area, to other states, and even internationally.
+Depending on where the case leads, investigators may travel within the local area, to other states, and even internationally.
 Examples of travel expenses include:

-- Mileage, gas and parking fees
+- Mileage, gas, and parking fees

 - Tickets for travel via plane, bus, train, boat, etc.